Seqi/skyranger-site/api/reading.md

-# The XCOM2 Character Pool bin
+# Reading the XCOM2 Character Pool bin

 The XCOM 2 character creator uses a .bin file to represent individual soldiers.
 Unlike the original XCOM, where you can just dump in names, XCOM 2 requires a